Facebook Pixel - PageView Event

 Due to the widespread wildfires, the Los Angeles Regional Food Bank ramped up its services to better serve the affected communities while still serving the rest of LA County in the best way possible.
 The Food Bank worked alongside other organizations and government agencies to help distribute food items and other essentials to displaced individuals and families through various distribution events.

-Thanks to the support from the community, donors, volunteers and partners, the Food Bank was able to and continues to serve those impacted by wildfires.
+Thanks to the support from the community, donors, volunteers, and partners, the Food Bank was able to and continues to serve those impacted by wildfires.
 In the first week since the fires started, the Food Bank’s poundage intake increased by 30%, and volunteers prepared record-breaking food kits that would be delivered and distributed at evacuation centers.

 There is no way to predict how long the recovery period will take.
 Still, the Food Bank will continue supporting displaced families, those who have lost their livelihood, and every other situation as long as it is needed.
 Consider donating monthly to the Food Bank and making an impact year-round.